 Customer satisfaction: to ensure customer expectations are properly recognized and met;

-Prevention: to prevent mistakes;
+Prevention: to reduce mistakes;

-Continuous improvement: to identify and recommend necessary changes;
+Continuous improvement: to identify and recommend necessary changes for improvement;

-Management responsibility: to ensure participation of all members of the project team to meet project objectives.
+Management responsibility: to ensure participation of all members of the project team meet project objectives.

-It also contains three processes:
+It contains three processes:

-Plan Quality Management goal is to identify the quality requirements of the project and document steps required to demonstrate project compliance.
+Plan Quality Management: to identify the quality requirements of the project and document steps required to demonstrate project compliance.
 It provides guides and directions on how quality will be managed and validated.

-Quality Assurance is a systemic pattern of action to ensure that the product conforms to quality requirements and standards defined by the previous process.
+Quality Assurance: to provide a systemic pattern of action to ensure that the product conforms to quality requirements and standards defined by the previous process.
 It is a management function, such as reviews, or a process for checking work items.
 It is the systematic measurement, comparison with a standard, monitoring of processes and an associated feedback loop that confers error prevention.
 It ensures the availability of quality project management processes.

-Quality Control monitors and checks the correctness of the project outcomes to assess performance and recommend necessary changes.
+Quality Control: to monitors and checks the correctness of the project outcomes and to assess performance and recommend necessary changes for improvement.
 It inspects the accomplished work to ensure its alignment with the project scope.

-EGI-Engage project will use the structure of the quality processes defined in Project Management Body of Knowledge to plan and organize quality management activities as described in the next section.
+EGI-Engage will use the structure of the quality processes defined in Project Management Body of Knowledge to plan and organize quality management activities as described in the next section.

 Quality Management in EGI-Engage

-The Quality Manager role has been explicitly assigned to Małgorzata Krakowian – Senior Operations Officer at EGI.eu – who is responsible for the creation and management of Plan Quality Management, Quality Assurance and Quality Control processes within EGI-Engage.
+The Quality Manager role has been explicitly assigned to Małgorzata Krakowian – Senior Operations Officer at EGI.eu – who is responsible for the creation and management of the Plan Quality Management, Quality Assurance and Quality Control processes within EGI-Engage.

-Quality management in EGI-Engage project is composed from following activities:
+Quality management in EGI-Engage is composed from the following activities: